arturrataj/qeapi/README.md

 You can download an archive with all the required libraries at once from [here](https://drive.google.com/open?id=0B_xKqtw0Rr_MWHFhM0I5MkZXOW8).
+Just unpack it together with the sources in the same directory.

 Some jars from [Apache HTTP Client](https://hc.apache.org/httpcomponents-client-ga/)
 ```